cwida/ClickBench-SGX/README.md

 * **Caching**.
 Removing caches by invoking the `drop_caches` command is not supported, as it requires superuser access.
 We manually clear the caches with Python.
 * **Data loading**.
 The setup of the database should not be executed with Gramine-SGX, due to its performance overhead.
 We therefore split the script into loading the data in an unencrypted manner and then running the ClickBench workload on an already existing database file.

+We implement a single manifest file to run all the benchmarks.
+We assume all the scripts to be called from the parent folder.

 ### DuckDB

 ```shell